What every best Air Purifiers has:

 The Association of Home Appliance Manufacturers (AHAM) uses an outside lab to verify clean air delivery rates (CADRs) quoted by manufacturers for dust, tobacco smoke and pollen.
 Manufacturer participation is voluntary, and tested samples are taken randomly from factories, warehouses and dealer showrooms.
 Air purifiers that are certified to meet Energy Star standards and UL safety standards for ozone emissions are also identified, but that certification is not independently tested.

 John Holecek, a NOAA scientist, with the assistance of co-author Tim Heffernan, finds the top rated and most popular air purifiers and then subjects them to his further testing.
 Air purifiers are tested for particle and odor removal, and the methodology is thoroughly explained.
-One purifier is named best overall, while others that are nearly as good are identified.
+A best overall air purifier is identified, as is an upgrade and a budget pick.
+A few air purifiers that are nearly as good are also named.

 Allergy Buyers Club is a retail website specializing in products that make life easier for allergy sufferers.
 Editors rate air purifiers on particle removal, noise level, ease of use, value, build quality and more.
 Users weigh in with their own feedback as well.
 Air purifiers are available in a variety of categories, from pet air purifiers to whole-house air purifiers.

 Retailer Allergy Buyers Club also reviews furnace filters.
 The top ratings go to pricey washable furnace filters; they cost hundreds of dollars initially, but save money in the long term by eliminating the need for disposable filters.
 Customer reviews are posted as well, but most filters get little feedback.

-There are thousands of products listed at Amazon.com in the air purifiers category, consisting of air purifiers, filters and related products and accessories.
+There are thousands of products listed at Amazon in the air purifiers category, consisting of air purifiers, filters and related products and accessories.
 Honeywell air purifiers consistently get high ratings here, as well as some less expensive models by Holmes, GermGuardian and others.
 Several air purifiers have accumulated hundreds of owner-written reviews, and some have thousands.
 Furnace filters are also rated and ranked elsewhere on this site.